 In colonial times, as in modern times, too, borders and boundaries were critical.
 Provincial governors needed them to ensure they were collecting their due taxes, and citizens needed to know which land they had a right to claim and which belonged to someone else (of course, they didn’t seem to mind too much when that ‘someone else’ was a tribe of Native Americans).

-As a result, solving this border dispute became a major issue, and it became an even bigger deal when violent conflict broke out in the mid-1730s over land claimed by both people from Maryland and Pennsylvania.
+As a result, solving this border dispute became a major issue, and it became an even bigger deal when violent conflict broke out in the mid-1730s over land claimed by both people from Pennsylvania and Maryland.
 This little event became known as Cresap’s War.

-To stop this madness, the Penns, who controlled Pennsylvania, and the Calverts, who were in charge of Maryland, hired Mason and Dixon to survey the territory and draw a boundary line to which everyone could agree.
+To stop this madness, the Penns, who controlled Pennsylvania, and the Calverts, who were in charge of Maryland, hired Charles Mason and Jeremiah Dixon to survey the territory and draw a boundary line to which everyone could agree.

-But Mason and Dixon only did this because the Maryland governor had agreed to a border with Delaware.
+But Charles Mason and Jeremiah Dixon only did this because the Maryland governor had agreed to a border with Delaware.
 He later argued the terms he signed to were not the ones he had agreed to in person, but the courts made him stick to what was on paper.
 Always read the fine print!

 This agreement made it easier to settle the dispute between Pennsylvania and Maryland because they could use the now established boundary between Maryland and Delaware as a reference.
-All they had to do was extend a line west from the southern part of Philadelphia, and…
+All they had to do was extend a line west from the southern boundary of Philadelphia, and…

 The Mason-Dixon Line was born.

-Later, in 1779, Pennsylvania agreed with Virginia to extend the Mason-Dixon Line west by five degrees of longitude to create the border between the two colines-turned-states (By 1779, the American Revolution was underway and the colonies were no longer colonies).
+Later, in 1779, Pennsylvania and Virginia agreed to extend the Mason-Dixon Line west by five degrees of longitude to create the border between the two colines-turned-states (By 1779, the American Revolution was underway and the colonies were no longer colonies).

-In 1863, during the Civil War, West Virginia separated from Virginia and rejoined the Union, but the line remained as the border with Pennsylvania.
+In 1863, during the American Civil War, West Virginia separated from Virginia and rejoined the Union, but the line remained as the border with Pennsylvania.

 It’s updated several times throughout history, the most recent being during the Kennedy Administration, in 1963.